epics-modules/opcua/README.md

-Inside the `configure` subdirectory or one level above the TOP location (TOP is where this README file resides), create a file `RELEASE.local` that sets `EPICS_BASE` to the absolute path of your EPICS installation.
+Inside the `configure` subdirectory or one level above the TOP location (TOP is where this README file resides), create a file `RELEASE.local` that sets `EPICS_BASE` and `GTEST` to the absolute paths inside your EPICS installation.

 The configuration necessary when building against a specific client library is documented in the `README.md` file inside the respective subdirectory of